Houghton wants Zimbabwe to return to top table

 "There's good local coaching and it's good to have Lance and his help around.
 Between the two of us we can impart a little bit more from the experience side of things."

-Having enjoyed a lengthy coaching career in England, Houghton says he feels well prepared for this new challenge.
+Having also enjoyed a lengthy coaching career in England, Houghton says he feels well prepared for this new challenge.

 "I've been coaching county cricket, almost non-stop, since the mid-90s," he said.

 "I started at Worcestershire, then enjoyed a stint with Zimbabwe before Derbyshire, Northants, Somerset, Middlesex and then back to Derbyshire.
-I've had a good crack at it, and it's been absolutely fantastic."
+I've had a good crack at it and it's been absolutely fantastic."

 Alongside Andy Flower, Houghton is widely regarded as the best batter Zimbabwe has produced and he now hopes to help create some more international household names.